hive-engine/steemsmartcontracts-wiki/Smart-Contracts-API.md

 ## 5. Steem reference block number
 The Steem block number from which the transaction was initiated is available via the following variable:
 - refSteemBlockNumber: Steem block number

+## Additional libraries available via the smart contracts API
+ ### currency.js:
+ - keyword: currency
+ - link to the library's code source: https://github.com/scurker/currency.js
+ - purpose: make the management of numbers easier as javascript has issues with dealing with decimals

+### validator.js:
+-  keyword: validator
+ - link to the library's code source: https://github.com/chriso/validator.js
+ - purpose: allows you to perform validations within a smart contract as the Regular Expression are disabled